BugYang/LeetCode/_posts/2014-03-03-crack-the-leetcode-sort-color.md

 **NOTE**:
 I find it really useful to solve problem using this method: first, you assume an intermediate case which owns all properties the result should own; second, you figure out how to extern this case one step further; third, you set the most basic case manually and repeat extending this case until you get the result, which is a solution, either iterative or recursive.

+And also, I learned that the key to solve a problem is to find an special viewpoints from which the things looks easy:-)